 There is also a ‘Bonus’ level on the platform and, if you click on it, there are a few other options you can explore.

-The ‘Inner Circle’ and ‘News’ features are helpful if you want study tips but there is nothing related to Portuguese per se.
+The ‘Inner Circle’ and ‘News’ features are helpful if you want study tips, but there isn’t much that’s specifically related to Portuguese.
 Here, the only useful part is the ‘Portuguese Vocab Builder’ which again offers a huge range of vocabulary lists for you to explore.

-The audio lessons here are simply Portuguese words read out, with the English translation following on.
+The audio lessons here are simply Portuguese words read out loud, with English translations following on.

 All in all, the lessons offer a fantastic range of content.

-You will definitely improve your reading, listening and comprehension skills as well as further your understanding and knowledge of Portuguese grammar and of Brazilian culture itself.
+You will definitely improve your reading, listening and comprehension skills as well as further your understanding of Portuguese grammar and Brazilian culture.

 A consistent problem though is that writing plays only a small part in all of the lessons.